masc-ucsc/docs/docs/pyrope/06c-pipelining2.md

 Our syntax solves this with **explicit timing annotations**, making such errors impossible to ignore.

-`flow` blocks allow arbitrary mixing of variable clock cycles.
+`mod` blocks allow arbitrary mixing of variable clock cycles.
 They have two complementary timing mechanisms for strong compile-time checking:

 * **`await[N]`** on a declaration: a declaration modifier (in the same slot as